 One of them hosts a remarkable model village with moving parts that are triggered by a sensor.
 Local paediatrician, Francisco José, trained himself in the art of clay and wood sculpture.
 The miniature village has a butcher hacking meat, a band of musicians, women washing clothes in the stream and a working windmill, among other characters.

-Islamic baths in Loulé
+8. Marvel at the Islamic baths in Loulé

 Don’t be put off by the closed door.
 It is possible to visit the most well-preserved Islamic baths in Portugal – just ask at the castle/museum entrance and if Isabel, the chief archaeologist and key holder, is around, you’ll be able to go inside.